PETA Protesters Will Hand-Deliver Milk Missive to Kevin Johnson's Front Door

 “It’s nuts to charge extra for nut milks while dairy is cruel to cows, indigestible to many humans, and the cause of most of the methane emissions that are linked to catastrophic climate change,” says PETA Executive Vice President Tracy Reiman.
 “PETA will bring this issue home for Johnson until he does something about it.”

-According to the United Nations, animal agriculture—which includes the dairy industry—is responsible for nearly a fifth of human-induced greenhouse-gas emissions and a global shift to vegan eating is necessary to combat the worst effects of climate change.
+According to the United Nations, animal agriculture—which includes the dairy industry—is responsible for nearly a fifth of human-induced greenhouse-gas emissions and a global shift to vegan eating is vital if we are to combat the worst effects of climate change.
 Greenhouse gases are released at nearly every stage of milk production—and the dairy industry doesn’t just poison the atmosphere.
 Manure from dairy farms contaminates groundwater, rivers, and streams and creates dead zones in the oceans where no life can survive.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, a human-supremacist worldview.
 For more information, please visit PETA.org.